superbrothers/kubernetes-docs/kubectl_create_configmap.md

       --append-hash                    Append a hash of the configmap to its name.
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
-      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-create") --from-env-file string           Specify the path to a file to read lines of key=val pairs to create a configmap (i.e. a Docker .env file).
+      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-create") --from-env-file strings          Specify the path to a file to read lines of key=val pairs to create a configmap (i.e. a Docker .env file).
       --from-file strings              Key file can be specified using its file path, in which case file basename will be used as configmap key, or optionally with a key and file path, in which case the given key will be used.
 Specifying a directory will iterate each named file in the directory whose basename is a valid configmap key.
       --from-literal stringArray       Specify a key and literal value to insert in configmap (i.e. mykey=somevalue) -h, --help                           help for configmap